-UK Basel 3.1: An overview of the proposed changes
+UK Basel 3.1: An overview of the near-final rules

 1. Coverage:

-• Pillar 3 disclosure requirement: For non-listed ‘other institutions’*
+Pillar 3 disclosure requirements: For non-listed ‘other institutions’

 Items not covered as part of this article include:

-• Output floor: The objective of the output floor is to provide a backstop that limits the extent to which firms using the IM approaches (IM firms) can lower their Risk Weighted Assets (RWAs) relative to the revised SAs used by SA firms.
+Output floor: The objective of the output floor is to provide a backstop that limits the extent to which firms using the IM approaches (IM firms) can lower their Risk Weighted Assets (RWAs) relative to the revised SAs used by SA firms.
 As per this backstop, RWAs as per IM approaches cannot be lower than 72.5% of their SA RWAs on average across all exposures.
-The requirement is to be phased in over four and a half years.
-Provisions relating to the ‘output floor’ are not covered in this article as it is only relevant for firms with IM permissions to calculate the capital requirements.
+The requirement is to be phased in over four years.
+Provisions relating to the ‘output floor’ are not covered in this article as they are only relevant for firms with IM permissions to calculate the capital requirements.

 2. Key changes: